ANL-DIGR/arm-summer-2018/group3/README.md

 the `virtual_machine` of the host system.
 I.e. you can use that directory for file exchange and for editing the scripts/files with you favorite editor.

 When the virtual machine is running, you should be able to access a jupyter notebook at http://localhost:8880.
 The password is `jupyter`.
-Both examples in shared/examples should work and produce a plot.
+All examples in shared/examples should work and produce a plot.
 Jupyter notebook is a python envionment, but can be used with other languages, too.
 More information at http://jupyter.org.